by Freddy Tran Nager, Founder of Atomic Tango + Not Much of a Gambler; photo by Michał Parzuchowski on Unsplash…

 Sometimes It’s a No-Brainer…

 Sometimes, you don’t need to go through all five questions to make a decision.
 When my wife bought her VW Beetle years ago, the dealer tried to sell us “rim insurance” in case she hit a man-eating pothole and dented her tire rims.
 I nearly broke into laughter.
-My wife and I have been driving for over 50 years combined in such hazardous places as rural Texas and downtown L.A., and neither of us has had a rim destroyed by a man-eating pothole.
+My wife and I have been driving for over 50 years combined in such hazardous places as rural Texas and downtown L.A., and neither of us has ever had a rim destroyed by a man-eating pothole.
 We didn’t bother investigating what a replacement rim would cost — this is a Beetle, not a Ferrari.

 Now isn’t it possible that a computer company or a car dealer or an MBA program truly has your best interests at heart?
 Aren’t the extended warranties a sign that they really care about your investment, and just want to make sure you’re protected?